 8. CARD VALUE

-MTC's master record of the Clipper® FPS shall be conclusive evidence of the amount of remaining value on any Card.
+8.1 MTC's master record of the Clipper® FPS is the only record MTC shall accept to establish the amount of remaining value on any Card.

 9. CARD EXPIRATION

 The Cardholder's Card will not expire unless the Card is a Senior/Disabled (RTC) Clipper® Card.